Driffield: Education

 Voluntary Controlled Infant School), and one larger junior school (Driffield Junior School), which caters for children aged 7–11.
 Driffield School & Sixth Form is a large secondary school that also contains a sixth form, and so offers education up to A level standard.
 The town also includes Kings Mill Special School.
 The nearest independent school is Pocklington School.

 Transport

 Driffield lies on the A614, A166 and B1249.

 The town is served by Driffield railway station on the Yorkshire Coast Line, with services currently run by Northern and has direct trains to Sheffield, Doncaster, York, Hull, Beverley, Bridlington, and Scarborough.

-East Yorkshire Motor Services provide regular services to Hull, Pocklington, Beverley, Bridlington, York and Scarborough.
+East Yorkshire Motor Services provide regular services to Hull, Pocklington, Beverley, Bridlington, and Scarborough.

 Demography

 Religion

 There are nine churches in Driffield, which work together as 'Churches Together in Driffield'.

 The Anglican church dedicated to All Saints was designated a Grade I listed building in 1963 and is now recorded in the National Heritage List for England, maintained by Historic England.
 St Mary's church is within the same benefice as All Saints but actually sits in neighbouring Little Driffield.
 (There was once a second Anglican Church in Driffield itself, dedicated to Saint John and located on St Johns Road, but it has been demolished.)

 There is a small Roman Catholic Church dedicated to Our Lady and Saint Edward that was built in 1886.
 The Methodist Church stands on Middle Street North.
 The former 1880 building, was demolished in November 2018 and replaced by a modern building.
 Bourne Methodists is a Primitive Methodist Church, sited on Westgate.
 The Salvation Army have a building on The Mount.

 Driffield Christian Fellowship is an Elim Pentecostal church who have a building on Wansford Road.
 Their church service is held in the Performing Arts Hall at Driffield School.
 The Congregational Church is situated on Exchange Street.
 The Revive Church meets in the Community Centre on Mill Street.